Skip to main content

 New Judicial Scams Target Minnesotans

-This is a variation on other scams that have been making their way around Minnesota this summer.
+This is a variation on other scams that have been seen in Minnesota this summer.
 In the other scams, victims receive calls or texts saying they have a warrant or a traffic ticket they have to pay immediately, or that they have to pay a fine for missing jury duty.

-Although the texts and calls use the names of real court employees and law enforcement officers, they are still fake.
+Although the texts and calls may use the names of real court employees and law enforcement officers, they are still fake.
 Neither the Minnesota Judicial Branch nor law enforcement will ever text or call you to demand money for a fine or a warrant.
-And while there can be consequences for failing to appear for jury duty, such as being summoned to explain your absence, the court will never call you to demand money or ask for your credit card or Social Security number.
+And while there can be consequences for failing to appear for jury duty, such as being summoned to explain your absence, the court will never call you to demand money, ask for your credit card or Social Security number, or require that you immediately meet with a judge via Zoom.

 If you fell victim to a scam like this, file a report with the FBI’s Internet Crime Complaint Center.